 8. Avoid negative people and thoughts

-There is a proverb is English ‘if you lay down with dogs you get up with fleas’.
+There is a proverb in English ‘if you lay down with dogs you get up with fleas.
 This time, you need to be strong, and if anything like negative thoughts or people fill your mind with negativity, then avoid such people or thoughts.

 You should better start spending time with positive people, which will bring a positive attitude to your life.
 Attending seminars, having online training, reading inspiring stories, and the like can work wonders for you.